freedge/terraform-provider-panos/docs/resources/security_rule_group.md

 * `position_keyword` - (Optional) A positioning keyword for this group.
-This can be `before`, `directly before`, `after`, `directly after`, `top`, `bottom`, or left empty (the default) to have no particular placement.
+This can be `before`, `directly before`, `after`, `directly after`, `top`, `bottom`, left empty (the default) to have no particular placement, or `loose` to have no particular placement even within the group.
 This param works in combination with the `position_reference` param.
 * `position_reference` - (Optional) Required if `position_keyword` is one of the
   "above" or "below" variants, this is the name of a non-group rule to use as a reference to place this group.
 * `rule` - The security rule definition (see below).
-The security rule ordering will match how they appear in the terraform plan file.
+The security rule ordering will match how they appear in the terraform plan file unless `position_keyword` is set to `loose`.

 The following arguments are valid for each `rule` section: